Azure/terraform-azurerm-avm-ptn-alz/customizing-mgs/README.md

   # This is a map of new assignments to create.
   # We do not read from JSON and instead declare the required inputs here.
-  # Reason being that if we use JSON files then we have to augment the data to support data that comes from other Terraform resources.
+  # Reason being that if we use JSON files then we have to augment this to support
+  # data that comes from other Terraform resources.
   # This is best done within Terraform, rather than using `template_file()`.
   # Will also override existing assignments with the same name.
   policy_assignments_to_add = {